annabrown2/TranscriptAnalysis_WithCLAN/STEP1.md

 + Each colon on a header tier needs to be followed by a tab.

 ## Change participants code
-+ Speaker labels must follow the code as specified in the ID header tier.
+*Speaker labels must follow the code as specified in the ID header tier.*
 + e.g. for lines of mothers speech the line would begin with `*MOT:  `
 + All lines of speech must begin with the same format.
 + CLAN also has strict guidelines about punctuation and spaces for participant codes.
 There can be no space after the colon, just a tab space.

+## Recode identifiable information
+*To anonymise your transcripts, you can recode any identifiable information.*
++ Use code `www` followed by a marker `[% Identifiable Information]`
++ e.g. 'This is Family ID 1234' becomes 'This is Family ID www [% Family ID].'

 ## Recode pauses
 *There may be long breaks in the transcript currently recorded e.g. [pause 00:03:45 - 00:03:50], these need to be removed from the transcript or recoded depending on length.*
 #### If pause is on its own line in the transcript…
-1. Add “%act:[tab space]” followed by the pause timemark E.g. `%act:	[pause 00:03:45 - 00:03:50]`
++ Add “%act:[tab space]” followed by the pause timemark. e.g. `%act:	[pause 00:03:45 - 00:03:50]`
 #### If pause is within a speech line…
-1. delete current pause tag and change to `(..)` for a long pause or `(.)` for a short pause
++ Delete current pause tag and change to `(..)` for a long pause or `(.)` for a short pause.

 ## Recode any other markers
-+ Any other nonverbal or additional information included within transcripts must be recoded.
-+ Examples of how to recode some of these instances are listed below.
+*Any other nonverbal or additional information included within transcripts must be recoded.
+Examples of how to recode some of these instances are listed below.*

 #### If the marker is for speech that couldn’t be transcribed…
 e.g. unclear, inaudible or an interruption.